PointsDB Architecture¶

 invalid INTEGER NOT NULL,

-total INTEGER NOT NULL,
+total INTEGER NOT NULL, -- non-truncated sample count

-truncated INTEGER NOT NULL,
+truncated INTEGER NOT NULL, -- count of length-truncated samples

 -- Token statistics (pre-aggregated at point level)